hectormc-main/hector-website/about.md

 Wipe it all away.
 Imagine sitting in a room for an entire day.
 Waiting until you hear no one in the hallway so you can go to the restroom.
-Hearing your stepdad complain to my mom that she "should not worry about their finances as her problem was over there";
+Hearing your stepdad complain to your mom that she "should not worry about their finances as her problem was over there";
 I know he was gesturing to me.
 Filling every waking moment with vapid entertainment so that your *bad thoughts* don't return.